mspnp/aks-baseline-regulated/docs/deploy/03-aad.md

 ## Expected results

-Following the steps below you will result in an Azure AD configuration that will be used for Kubernetes control plane (Cluster API) authorization.
+Following the steps below will result in an Azure AD configuration that will be used for Kubernetes control plane (Cluster API) authorization.

 | Object                         | Purpose                                                 |
 |--------------------------------|---------------------------------------------------------|